 Kids will also be amazed to hear the whales sing and dolphins chatter with their unique clicks and squeaks via the onboard hydrophone which broadcasts whale and dolphin vocalisations from underwater.

 Visiting the USA soon?
-Here are some places to go and things to do in Hawaii:
+Here are more things to do.